google/seq2seq/docs/contributing.md

+## What to work on

+If you are interested in contributing but are unsure what work on, take a look at the open [Github Issues](https://github.com/google/seq2seq/issues).
+We are always looking for contributors.

 ## Development Setup

-1\.
-Install Python3.
+We recommend using Python 3.
 If you're on a Mac the easiest way to do this is probably using [Homebrew](http://brew.sh/).
 Then,

 ```bash
 # Clone this repository.